k-nuth/node/README.md

 $ sudo ldconfig
 ```

-libbitcoin-node is now installed in `/usr/local/`.
+bitprim-node is now installed in `/usr/local/`.

 In version2 the `bitcoin-node` console app is for demonstration purposes only.
-See [libbitcoin-server](https://github.com/libbitcoin/libbitcoin-server) for release quality full node functionality.
+See [bitprim-server](https://github.com/bitprim/bitprim-server) for release quality full node functionality.